I did update the changes to chapter one if you missed that. Happy dances that this is happening!

-The wolf jumped into giving orders to someone else in the house.
+The shifter jumped into giving orders to someone else in the house.
 Soon after, a wolf was seen running out the back door and headed into the woods.

-Letting Davis and his men into the home, where their families were, was a sign of submission.
+Letting Davis and his men into the home, where their mates and pups could be, was a sign of submission.
 Nervous submission.
-Showing their vulnerability, hoping that they not be attacked in the process.
+Showing their vulnerability, hoping they wouldn't be attacked in the process.

 Steps could be heard as they quickly approached the lodge.

-Anton Guadeloupe rushed in.
-Though he allowed no concern to show on his face.
+Anton Lupe rushed in, not even bothering to put on clothes, though he allowed no concern to show on his face.
 He was an alpha.
 Lower in rank than Davis.
 Lower in strength than Davis.
-Yet, an alpha.
+However, an alpha, nonetheless.

 Teeth ground together in frustration.
 "Bad news."